Simplified and Generalized Masked Diffusion for Discrete Data: Relation to Existing Work

-where $\psi(y) \triangleq y\log y - y$.
-In \Cref{app:score}, we provide an alternative derivation of \eqref{eq:score-entropy} which is simpler.
-We show the link between score and mean parameterizations through the following proposition. \begin{proposition} Let $q_t$ be the marginal distribution of the masked diffusion defined in \Cref{sec:masked_diffusion} at time $t$.
+\begin{proposition}[Score Parameterization vs. Mean Parameterization] Let $q_t$ be the marginal distribution of the masked diffusion defined in \Cref{sec:masked_diffusion} at time $t$.
 The discrete score $s(x_t, t)_j = \frac{q_t(j)}{q_t(x_t)}$ for a mask state $x_t = m$ and $j\neq m$ can be expressed as

 \end{proposition} \Cref{prop:score-mean-relation} (proved in \Cref{app:score}) implies that a reasonable score model for a mask state is